Leicester Grammar School: Development

 Over its short history, the school began to achieve a national reputation as one of the country's leading academic institutions.
 In 1993, its headmaster was elected to the Headmasters' Conference and the school has remained in its first division since then.
 In the same year, the school was acknowledged as the country's top co-educational school.

 Relocation

 In February 2007 construction began on a new school campus, located on a green field site near Great Glen.
 The new development allowed for school growth, restricted by its former location within the city centre.
 Leicester Grammar Senior School now shares the new site with its sister school Leicester Grammar Junior School, each with its own main school buildings and sharing the refectory and sports facilities.
-Previously, the school had no playing fields of its own and had transport pupils to various sporting facilities by bus; the new school has 75 acre of playing fields.
+Previously, the school had no playing fields of its own and had to transport pupils to various sporting facilities by bus; the new school has 75 acre of playing fields.
 The new site opened in September 2008.